Are you looking for a way to make extra money in your free time?

 Financial coach, Whitney Hansen, recommends attaching a small business card to the food bag.
 The business card can thank the customer for their order and state how your Uber Eats income is helping you achieve a specific goal.

-Advice for New Uber Eats Drivers
+Tips for New Uber Eats Delivery-Partners

-Order from Uber Eats Before Driving
+Order ith Uber Eats Before Delivering

-Before you accept your first assignment, try ordering a meal through Uber Eats.
+Before you accept your first delivery, try ordering a meal through Uber Eats.
 This lets you see how Uber Eats works from a customer’s viewpoint.
 You can see first-hand how the driver delivers your food and their level of customer service.
-Then you can adopt the habits they performed well to improve your odds of receiving a tip.
+Then you can adopt the habits they performed well to possibly improve your odds of receiving a tip.

 Track Your Mileage and Expenses

 Like many side hustles, Uber Eats considers you an independent contractor.